-Term 1’s topic will be ‘All about me’.
+Term 4's topic will be ‘People Who Help Us'.
 Attached below is the topic plan which outlines what we will be focusing on in each area of development and some activities we may be engaging with throughout the term:

 What have we been up to?

 Here, we will post some pictures of the exciting things we have been up to in Pixie class.

 Look at our amazing costumes for World Book Day!

 We then pulled on our new puddle suits and played in the rain!
 We found a huge puddle on the playground.
 We found out that the suits were waterproof, which meant that the water would not make our clothes wet and found that some toys and equipment floats or sinks!

 The pixies have been painting using plastic syringes!
 We started in the classroom, before deciding very quickly to move outside...

 The Pixies have been shopping!
 We went to Pets at Home to buy some hutches and accessories for our new Guinea-pigs.
 They are going to be spoilt rotten!
 We hope to welcome them soon.
 Please feel free to pay them a visit.

 Today we went to the woods.
 This is our first winter session.
 Once we got over being cold, we enjoyed a range of activities including making fat balls, stick men, hot chocolate and collages.
 Of course we also climbed trees and made dens!